iocoder/hieroglyphs/README.md

 # hieroglyphs
-Series of tutorials on Egyptian Language
+Series of tutorials introducing the Egyptian Language and Egyptology.